mjordan/islandora_bagger/README.md

 ## Customizing the Bags

-Customizing the generated Bags is done via values in the configuration file, via plugins, or a combination of these two methods.
+Customizing the generated Bags is done via values in the configuration file and via plugins.

 ### Configuration file